tasmota/docs/docs/Rules.md

 - Potentiometer of 2k2 connected to Gnd, A0 and 3V3
 - WS2812 LED

-Software
-- Tasmota compiled with `#define USE_RULES`
+### Rule
 ```console
 Rule on analog#a0div10 do dimmer %value% endon
 ```

-Result
+#### Result
-- Turning the potentiometer the voltage on the analog input will change resulting in a value change of 0 (Off) to 100 for the trigger.
+Turning the potentiometer the voltage on the analog input will change resulting in a value change of 0 (Off) to 100 for the trigger.
 Using this value to control the dimmer of the WS2812 will control the brightness of the led(s)

+#### Rule
 ```console
 Rule on analog#a0div10 do publish cmnd/grouplight/dimmer %value% endon
 ```

-Result
+#### Result
-- This time all lights configured with GroupTopic `grouplight` will change their brightness according to the potentiometer position.
+This time all lights configured with GroupTopic `grouplight` will change their brightness according to the potentiometer position.

-NOTE: You might want to execute command `SaveData 2` to reduce flash writes ;-)
+!!! note "You might want to use command `SaveData 2` to reduce flash writes"

 ------------------------------------------------------------------------------

-### Setting variables
+### Setting Variables
 Demonstrate the use of variables.
 Make sure to execute commands `Rule 4`(Disable one-shot detection) first when trying the following example.

-Set a variable
+#### Set a variable

 ```console
 Rule on event#setvar1 do var1 %value% endon